-Corresponding expansions hold for all derivatives. \end{theorem} Let us make a couple of comments. \begin{enumerate} \item This result means that we can construct a unique smooth Gowdy symmetric generalized Taub-NUT solution from any given \keyword{asymptotic data} functions $S_{**}$ and $Q_{*}$ subject to the conditions \eref{eq:dataconditions}.
-We have thus obtained the same number of free functions as in Moncrief's class of generalized Taub-NUT solution (after factoring out gauge transformations in his class). \item The Taub-NUT solutions are determined by the asymptotic data
+Let us make a couple of comments before we proceed with the proof of this theorem in \Sectionref{sec:equn}. \Theoremref{th:existence} implies that we can prescribe arbitrary smooth \keyword{asymptotic data} functions $S_{**}$ and $Q_{*}$ subject to the condition \eref{eq:dataconditions} and find a unique smooth Gowdy symmetric generalized Taub-NUT solution of the vacuum equations so that the \keyword{leading-order} behavior at $t=0$ is determined by these data functions.
+In this sense, the functions $S_{**}$ and $Q_{*}$ can be considered as ``data on the Cauchy horizon'' at $t=0$.
+Hence we solve here a \textit{singular initial value problem} with leading-order terms as above; this is discussed in greater depth later.
+In particular, we find the same number of free functions as in Moncrief's class of generalized Taub-NUT solution (after factoring out gauge transformations in his class \cite{Moncrief:1984js}).

+We stress that \Theoremref{th:existence} implies the existence only of a \textit{past} Cauchy horizon at $t=0$, but says nothing about the properties of the solution at $t=\pi$, where the areal coordinates break down; \Sectionref{sec:linearproblem} is devoted to the question of what happens at $t=\pi$ for the solutions of \Theoremref{th:existence}.